SciTools/cartopy/.github/ISSUE_TEMPLATE.md

 <!--
-If reporting a bug, attach the *entire* traceback from Python.
+If you are reporting a bug, attach the *entire* traceback from Python.

-If proposing an enhancement/new feature, provide links to related articles, reference examples, etc.
+If you are proposing an enhancement/new feature, provide links to related articles, reference examples, etc.

 If you are asking a question, please ask on StackOverflow and use the cartopy tag.
 All cartopy questions on StackOverflow can be found at https://stackoverflow.com/questions/tagged/cartopy